-This month marks the official retirement of Tim Livingstone as Director at UHY Haines Norton.
+This month Tim Livingstone retires as Director at UHY Haines Norton.

 Tim joined the practice in 1983, when it consisted of three Partners and six staff based in one Henderson office.
 He has been a Director for over 30 years, including 10 years as Managing Director, and was instrumental in growing the firm into the prominent Chartered Accounting practice that it is today.